GoodRx/geoalchemy/doc/testing.rst

 Requirements
 ------------

-In order to test GeoAlchemy you must have nose tools installed.
+In order to test GeoAlchemy you must have pytest installed.
 Also you should have installed SQLAlchemy, GeoAlchemy and all the DB-APIs.
 Refer the `installation docs`_ for details.
 In case you are interested in testing against only one DB-API (say Postgres), you need not have the other